Built-in Functions¶

 Built-in Vector Reduction Intrinsics¶

-Vector reduction intrinsics provide an easy way to compute the summation, product, minimum, maximum, argmin and argmax of a vector.
+Vector Reduction Intrinsics provide an easy way to compute the summation, product, minimum, maximum, argmin and argmax of a vector.
 The vector values are reduced to a single value, and then it is broadcasted to all lanes of the result vector.

 Table 3: Built-in Reduction Intrinsics